zolotyh/autoplanner/README.md

 # Autoplanner
-Autoplanner is the service for generating file in iCalendar format for social network publishing [iCalendar - Wikipedia](https://en.wikipedia.org/wiki/ICalendar)
+Autoplanner is the service for generating files in iCalendar format for social networks publishing [iCalendar - Wikipedia](https://en.wikipedia.org/wiki/ICalendar)